Biomedical Engineering

 Bachelor's/Master's (BS/MS) Program in Engineering

-The BS/MS program allows current BME undergraduate students to earn a master's degree with only one additional year of study.
-Interested engineering students should discuss the program with their BME academic and Engineering Undergraduate Student Services advisors by the end of their junior year in order to best develop a plan for their senior year leading into their master's year.
-With advisor and departmental approval, up to 6 graduate-level credits can be shared between the BS and MS degrees; however, the combined program still requires students to complete a minimum of 144 units in total.
+This program provides undergraduate students the opportunity to earn a McKelvey master’s degree by combining undergraduate and graduate studies in an integrated curriculum.
+Interested engineering students should discuss the program with their BME academic and Engineering Undergraduate Students Services advisors by the end of their junior year in order to best develop a plan for their senior year leading into their master’s year.
+For McKelvey undergraduates, this program normally takes one additional year to complete.
+More information is available on the McKelvey undergraduate Bulletin page.

 Double Majors